Red graphic reading Turkish Numbers beside white crescents containing 1, 2 and 3

 Numbers in Turkey are written using the Arabic numeral system, which is the same system used in most Western countries — 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.

-When writing large numbers, Turkish uses a period (.) as the thousands separator and a comma (,) as the decimal separator.
-For instance, 1.000.000,50 (one million and fifty cents).
-This is the opposite of the system used in English-speaking countries.
+When writing large numbers, Turkish uses a full stop as the thousands separator and a comma as the decimal separator.
+For instance, 1.000.000,50 means one million lira and fifty kuruş.
+English usually reverses those two separators.

 What are the numbers to 20 in Turkish?